-Soonhye Park is Associate Professor in the STEM Education Department at NC State University.
+Soonhye Park is Professor in the STEM Education Department at NC State University.
 Prior to joining the faculty at NC State University in 2016, she was a faculty member in the Department of Teaching & Learning at the University of Iowa for nine years.
 Park’s research interests focus on teacher Pedagogical Content Knowledge (PCK), teacher professional identity, teacher change, and professional development.
 She has led various federal, state, and internally-funded grant projects on teacher professional development that explicitly seek effective ways to advance teachers’ knowledge, skills, and practices that promote students’ engagement in scientific practices, critical thinking skills, and science achievement.
-Currently, she (Co-PI) is working on a NSF EHR-Core grant project ($1.4 M, 2017-2020) teaming with Dr. Roger Azevedo (PI) in Psychology and Dr. Min Chi (Co-PI) in Computer Science that aims to improve science teachers' decision-making based on their analyses of students' real-time, multi-channel, self-regulated learning data with MetaDash.
+Currently, she (Co-PI) is working on a NSF EHR-Core grant project ($1.4 M, 2017-2020) teaming with Dr. Roger Azevedo (PI) in Learning Sciences at University of Central Florida and Dr. Min Chi (Co-PI) in Computer Science at NC State that aims to improve science teachers' decision-making based on their analyses of students' real-time, multi-channel, self-regulated learning data with MetaDash.
 She is also co-PI of GAPS (Geospatial Applications for Problem Solving).
 She has a number of publications in top-tier journals in the field of science education and teacher education.
-Her research has been recognized by several awards including PCK Summit invitee (2012, 2016), NARST Outstanding Paper Award (2014), and David P. Butts Award for Contributions to Science Education (2014).
+Her research has been recognized by several awards including PCK Summit invitee (2012, 2016), NARST Outstanding Paper Award (2014), David P. Butts Award for Contributions to Science Education (2014), and University Faculty Scholar (2017-2018).